 Most of the places they went were within a 6-8 mile radius but some places, e.g. Nottingham and Creswell Crags were 15-20 miles away.

-The friends’ main social activity was attending one of the local cinemas, the Star or the Kings Palace.
-They attended once or twice per week and, during this period, grandad saw more than 160 films.
-In July 1914, at the Star, he saw a film of the King and Queen’s visit to Nottingham the previous week (see Chapter 7).
-In August 1914, he noted seeing “war pictures” at Kings Palace.
+In July 1914, at the Star, grandad saw a film of the King and Queen’s visit to Nottingham the previous week (see Chapter 7).
+Then in August 1914, he noted seeing “war pictures” at Kings Palace.
 In September 1915, the Kings Palace started a continuous performance, that is, where the film looped continuously and people could enter at any point.
 This had already been happening at the Star.
 Sometimes, there were variety shows/turns, particularly at Kings Palace.
 Grandad recorded seeing performing dogs, various forms of magic, an escapologist, a blind musician, boxing, a one-legged dancer and a man who could lift twelve men!

 The Star Theatre opened in January 1914.
 It was a lowish building of brick and iron construction.
 On 20th September 1930, The “Overland Telegraph” became its first ‘talkie’.
 In 1932, it was taken over by Kirkby Pictures Ltd. who also operated the Regent Cinema 100 yards away along Kingsway.
 The Star Theatre was closed in the late 1950s and later became a garage.